Last Updated on February 16, 2023 by Chris and Lindsay

 You have an advantage during this time in that you are mobile.
 So just be mindful that you may need to evacuate.

-Otherwise, Spring and Fall, on the shoulder seasons can be delightful.
+Otherwise, Spring and Fall can be delightful.
 We personally enjoy fall more than spring because the water has been warmed up all summer and still retains its heat.

 But in spring the wildlife is generally more active.
 This is when you’ll want to plan to swim with whale sharks in La Paz or go grey whale watching on the Pacific.